Fast Keyboard: Type Smarter, Not Harder

 Let me tell you about the most frustrating thing in mobile typing: when your keyboard suggests completely nonsensical words because it has zero idea what you're talking about.
 You're texting about database migrations and it keeps suggesting "databass" because apparently that's a word someone invented.

-Smart predictions in 2025 work differently.
-They analyze the semantic meaning of your conversation, not just pattern matching on previous words.
-If you're discussing a project deadline, the keyboard understands concepts like "timeline," "deliverables," and "stakeholders" are all related.
+Smart predictions in 2026 have moved far beyond simple word completion.
+They analyze the semantic meaning of your entire conversation, not just pattern matching on previous words.
+If you're discussing a project deadline, the keyboard understands that "timeline," "deliverables," and "stakeholders" all belong to the same conceptual space.
 It won't randomly suggest "pizza" unless you've previously talked about ordering food in similar contexts.

 The prediction engine learns from multiple signals.
 It knows what time of day it is (professional language during work hours, casual at night).
 It knows who you're messaging (formal with clients, informal with friends).
 It even understands app context—you write differently in email versus social media versus work chat.